thoongee/Business-Analytics/README.md

 - Optimal districts(gu) are Seongbuk-gu, Dongaemun-gu, Mapo-gu, Jung-gu, Gwangjin-gu, Dongjak-gu, Gwanak-gu, Songpa-gu

 ## Limitation
+- We cannot reflect the various factors related to the surrounding environment encountered when approaching the funeral facility
+- We did not consider the budget issues and project performance capabilities of districts of Seoul

 ## Code we made..
 1. Preprocessing: result is preprocessing_data.xlsx